Table of Contents

 You must pay the excise tax each year in which there are excess contributions in your account.
 Excess contributions can be corrected by contributing less than the applicable limit in later years or by making permissible distributions.
 See chapter 8 for a discussion on permissible distributions.

-You cannot deduct the excise tax.
+You can’t deduct the excise tax.

 An excess elective deferral is the amount that is more than your limit on elective deferrals.
 To determine your limit on elective deferrals, see chapter 4.

 Your employer's 403(b) plan may contain language permitting it to distribute excess deferrals.
 If so, it may require that in order to get a distribution of excess deferrals, you either notify the plan of the amount of excess deferrals or designate a distribution as an excess deferral.
 The plan may require that the notification or designation be in writing and may require that you certify or otherwise establish that the designated amount is an excess deferral.
-A plan is not required to permit distribution of excess deferrals.
+A plan isn’t required to permit distribution of excess deferrals.

-You or your employer designate the distribution as an excess deferral to the extent you have excess deferrals for the year.
+The plan and either you or your employer designate the distribution as an excess deferral to the extent you have excess deferrals for the year.

 The correcting distribution is made after the date on which the excess deferral was made.